 Allows tests on the 16 FDA-approved active sunscreen ingredients.
 Likely related to the FDA's proposed new sunscreen regulation requiring new safety data.
 Zinc oxide and titanium dioxide are less likely to be affected, because the FDA's proposal designates these as Generally Recognized As Safe (GRAS).

-Test is allowed only if all the following are true: A health problem is substantiated; the ingredient is widely used with no available substitute; no accepted non-animal alternative exists.
-Likely, few tests will qualify.
+Test is allowed only if all the following are true: A health problem is substantiated; the ingredient is widely used with no available substitute; and no accepted non-animal alternative test exists.
+Likely, few tests could meet all these criteria, so this likely is not a big issue.

-Tests for foreign regulations; the tests can't be used to assess cosmetic safety
+Allows animal tests for foreign regulations; however, the tests can't be used to assess cosmetic safety

 Tests for a non-cosmetic purpose when the ingredient has non-cosmetic uses.